NithishKumarNithi/first-jenkins/README.md

 use `npm install` to install dependencies.

-use `npm start' to start node server.
+use `npm start` to start node server.